rednafi/rednafi.com/content/python/modify_iterables_while_iterating.md

 Out[12]: 9
 ```

-The REPL experiment reveals that
+The REPL experiment reveals that:

-> Whenever you remove an element of an iterable that's already been visited by the
+> Whenever you remove an element of an iterable that's already been visited by the iterator,
-> iterator, in the next iteration, the iterator will jump right by 1 element.
-This can
+> in the next iteration, the iterator will jump right by 1 element.
+This can make the
-> make the iterator skip a value.
-The opposite is also true if you prepend some value to
+> iterator skip a value.
+The opposite is also true if you prepend some value to a sequence
-> a sequence after the iterator has started iterating.
-In that case, in the next
+> after the iterator has started iterating.
+In that case, in the next iteration, the
-> iteration, the iterator will jump left by 1 element and may visit the same value again.
+> iterator will jump left by 1 element and may visit the same value again.

 Here's what happens when you prepend values after the iteration has started: